• Free Tours

 From cheap bars offering happy hour deals to expensive gourmet restaurants with tasting experiences, you won’t be short of choices in this city.

-MY LOCAL TIP: If you would like to try it yourself, check our grandma Spanish omelette recipe, one of the most traditional tapas that you will find at every bar Spain.
+MY LOCAL TIP: If you would like to try making a classic tortilla yourself, check out our grandma’s Spanish omelette recipe, one of the most traditional tapas that you will find at every bar in Spain.

 33- Sweets & desserts galore